When stress and anxiety creep in, don't turn toward food, alcohol, or TV. Try these five yoga poses, instead.

 Begin by lying on your back with your knees bent and feet flat on the floor about hip-width apart.
 Make sure your feet are parallel and your arms are alongside you with the palms facing the floor.
 Press down on your palms, raise the pelvis upward, and squeeze your bottom.
 Hold the pose for 5 to 10 breaths.
 You can support your bridge pose with a yoga block.
 Place the block underneath the sacrum just above the tailbone.
 Allow your lower back to rest on the block.

-This inverted posture will bring oxygen-rich blood to your brain, which has a calming effect.
+This inverted posture will bring oxygen-rich blood to your brain, which has a calming effect, reducing stress and combating panic attacks.

 Balasana (Child’s Pose)

-Alternatively, you can do a puppy pose where your bottom stays aligned with the knees to create a 90-degree angle with your lower legs.
+Alternatively, to reduce anxiety, you can do a puppy pose where your bottom stays aligned with the knees to create a 90-degree angle with your lower legs.
 Again, drape the blanket around your lower back to keep warm and to keep you grounded.

 Supta Baddha Konasana (Reclining Bound Angle Pose)